oracle-livelabs/developer/build-ords-apis-in-adb/5-secure-endpoints/secure-endpoints.md

     ![Left click the OK button](./images/click-ok-when-finished-in-oauth-slider.png " ")

-3. Next, we'll test the secure REST service .
+3. Next, we'll test the secure REST service.
 Recall in the previous Lab lab, where we created a REST API for our `bizlogic`?
 Attempt to access this REST endpoint with the following cURL command (**your URL hostname will be different than the below command**):

    ![Return to bizlogic to copy curl command.](images/click-copy-icon-for-get-curl-command-no-token.png)